Virjanand/KataGuildedRose/README.md

 - [x] Override updateItem method in RegularItem
 - [x] Create factory in SellableItem to create correct subclass
 - [x] Substitute if statements on regular item with subclass
+- [x] Create subclass of SellableItem AgedBrieItem
+- [ ] Create subclass of Backstage passes
-- [ ] Create subclass of SellableItem AgedBrieItem
+- [ ] Create subclass of Sulfuras
 - [ ] Override updateItem method in AgedBrie, etc.
 - [x] Extract isSellInPassed check
 - [ ] Can constructor be made private?